Enter your email address below and subscribe to our newsletter

 Paraburdoo is another young mining town, this time owned by Rio Tinto.

-DAY 89 | 119 KM
+DAY 90 | 119 KM

-The Nanuturra Road
+The Nanutarra Road

-The quality of the Ashburton Downs-Meekatharra Road was pretty smooth and I made good progress over the gravel.
+The quality of the Ashburton Downs-Meekatharra Road was pretty smooth, and I made good progress over the gravel.

 A landmark beside the Ashburton Downs-Meekatharra, here nearing the homestead